sunnyjovita/caosproject/README.md

 5. You can send messages as both connection has been established

 ## Contributors
-- Calvin
+- Calvin S. Halim
-- Jeconiah
+- Jeconiah Richard
-- Sunny
+- Sunny Jovita